strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 ## Create a testing environment

 The testing environment should test the application code without affecting the database, and should be able to run distinct units of the application to incrementally test the code functionality.
-To achieve this the following instructions add:
+To achieve this the following procedure adds:

-- a test database,
+- a test database configuration,
 - a `strapi` instance for testing,
-- and file directories to organize the testing environment.
+- file directories to organize the testing environment.

 ### Create a test environment database configuration file

 The test framework must have a clean and empty environment to perform valid tests and to not interfere with the development database.
 Once `jest` is running it uses the `test` [environment](/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md) by switching `NODE_ENV` to `test`.

 1. Create the subdirectories `env/test/` in the `./config/` directory.
-2. Create a new database configuration file `database.js` for the test env in `./config/env/test/`.
+2. Create a new database configuration file `database.js` for the test environment in `./config/env/test/`.
 3. Add the following code to `./config/env/test/database.js`:

 ```js